orionholistic/orionholistic.github.io/_posts/2017-10-12-Quick-Battleship-remake-with-python.markdown

 date:   2017-10-12 10:50:37 +0000
 categories: python
 ---

-This is a very quick and simple remake of the classic game Battleship.
-The user is given three chances to guess the row and column of a randomly generated position on the gameboard.
+This is a very quick and simple remake of the classic game Battleship using a single python file.
+The user is given 4 chances to guess the row and column of a randomly generated position on the gameboard.
+Our gameboard is a 5 by 5 grid of "0"s, however you can edit this game easily and make it your own.
+Some examples include adding more rows/columns to make the game more challenging or use "w"s to look more like waves in the ocean.
+Whatever you create this game is fun to play and simple to create.

+Let's get started,

+First play the game and try the destroy the battship yourself, when your finished you can find the code for the game below.

 <iframe src="https://trinket.io/embed/python/913fe8a94f?outputOnly=true&start=result" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

+Now that you have an idea how the game is played lets take a look at the python code,

-{% highlight python %}
+{% highlight py lineos %}
+# import library needed to create random numbers
 from random import randint
 # Create Game Board
 board = []